Associate Professor, Department of Biological Sciences

 PROSPECTIVE GRADUATE AND UNDERGRADUATE STUDENTS

 Undergraduate and graduate students interested in working in the lab should contact me by email and describe your background, interests and why you would be a good fit for our work.
 Graduate student applicants should attach a curriculum vita that includes GPA and GRE scores.
-I advise students in both the Biology M.S. program and the Raptor Biology M.S. program.
-Do not apply directly to these programs until we have corresponded.
+I advise students in the Biology and Raptor Biology M.S. program and the Ph.D. program in Ecology, Evolution and Behavior.